IDLabMedia/large-lightfields-dataset/README.md

 We provide a Python script that produces the required NeRF configuration to test our scenes in NeRF using [instant-ngp](https://github.com/NVlabs/instant-ngp).

-Example on the spherical rendering configuration of barbershop, after reprojecting it using the `lens-reproject` tool:
+Example on the spherical rendering configuration of barbershop and garden, after reprojecting it using the `lens-reproject` tool (as instant-ngp only support rectilinear images):
 ![NeRF Barbershop](./nerf_barbershop_spherical.gif) ![NeRF Garden](./nerf_garden.gif)